KwanLab/Autometa/docs/source/Scripts/Common/utilities.rst

 ============

 .. note::
-    File containing utilities functions for Autometa pipeline, cannot be run as a standalone module.
+    This file contains custom exceptions for Autometa and should not be run directly

 .. rubric:: Functions